-Discover the Royal College of Physicians' (RCP's) 500-year-old collection of artifacts and artwork at our Regent's Park HQ.
+Discover the RCP's 500-year-old collection of artifacts and artwork at our Regent's Park HQ.

-Located in the RCP's Grade I-listed 'modernist masterpiece', our museum collections have been gathered over 5 centuries since our foundation by Royal Charter of Henry VIII in 1518.
-At our Regent's Park home you can explore:
+Located in the RCP's Grade I-listed 'modernist masterpiece', our museum collections have been gathered over five centuries since our foundation by Royal Charter of Henry VIII in 1518.
+When visiting look out for our:

 - portraits and silver, which are displayed throughout the building

-- an extraordinary set of 17th-century human remains - John Finch's anatomical tables give a fascinating insight into dissection and discovery in anatomy
+- extraordinary set of 17th-century human remains - John Finch's anatomical tables which give a fascinating insight into dissection and discovery in anatomy

 We run a series of public events at the museum for all ages including exhibition openings, talks, lectures and workshops throughout the year inspired by the RCP museum collections, history and architecture.